diegoami/DA_ML_Capstone/solution.md

 As 67.4 % of the images belong to the category "Other", a model should have an accuracy of at least 68% for being considered better than a model that always pick the Category "Other".

-Other than that, I create a very simple model that would use flattened matrixes of images, possibly in black and white, using standard scikit-learn transformers and PCA.
+Other than that, I create a very simple model that would use flattened matrixes of images, possibly in greyscale, using standard scikit-learn transformers and PCA.

 Using greyscale images in 80x45 format, I got the following results using a RandomTreeForest an SGD on 50 PCA-produced features, on the validation set (which had not been used for training).